bvalosek/sack/README.md

 ### Registering Objects

-Register a constructor function that will get executed every time the dependency is resolved, creating a new instance:
+Register a class constructor that will get executed every time the dependency is resolved, creating a new instance:

 ```javascript
 container.register('service', MyService);